Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - The Argonauts encountered many mythical obstacles on their way to and from Colchis.
 These include murderous wives, sirens, a giant automaton, harpies, and clashing rocks.

 - The Golden Fleece has an extensive backstory to it.
-In short, it was the fleece of a winged ram fathered by Poseidon in his ram form, which famously saved royal siblings Phrixus and Helle from their murderous stepmother.
-After Phrixus sacrificed the ram to Poseidon, the ram become the constellation of Aries.
+In short, it was the fleece of a winged ram fathered by Poseidon in his ram form, one that famously saved royal siblings Phrixus and Helle from their murderous stepmother.
+After Phrixus sacrificed the ram to Poseidon, the ram became the Zodiac constellation of Aries.

 - Medea is regarded as one of the most powerful sorceresses in Greek myths.
 She was the niece of Circe, another powerful sorceress.
-And the granddaughter of Helios, the personification of the sun.
+She was also the granddaughter of Helios, the personification of the sun.

 - Iolcus was a city on the eastern coast of Greece, while Colchis was on the eastern end of the Black Sea.